SrabaniHaldar/Predicting-the-Lifetime-Value-of-customers-XGBoost/README.md

-# Predicting the Lifetime Value of customers XGBoost
+# Predicting the Lifetime Value of customers (ultimate modeling choice: XGBoost)